daultonb/COSC360Project/milestone-docs/m4_FullSite_Apr13.md

 >
 > - Identify known limitations of the site?

-- [x] Status: WIP, Assigned to: Ross
+- [x] Status: complete, Assigned to: Ross

 > 10% is reserved for deployment, client and server-side unit testing
 >  **(if you do not test or deploy the maximum you can get out of this section is 25/35).**

-- [x] Status: WIP, Assigned to: Ross
+- [x] Status: complete, Assigned to: Ross